AIO-Project-Repos/Web-ReactRouterII-Guided-Project/readme.md

   * Run `npm test` to run tests.

 # Requirements
-We need `node` & `npm`, as well as packages `live-server` and `eslint` installed _globally_.
-VSCode's `eslint` extension is recommended.
+We need `node` & `npm`.
 Command line commands are run inside the project folder.
 This guide uses npm but should work the same using yarn.

 # Objectives
   * Dive deeper into React Router.